openKolibri/klais-16/docs/userGuide.md

 # Sixteen Segment Display User Guide
 This User guide goes over basic usage instructions.
 With examples for control with a few systems and languages.

+Remmber the transmit of one module or the coroller always goes to the recieve of the next.
+Its natural to think that the pins should be lined up same to same, but since serial data is unidrectional one device talks (`TX`) and the next one listens (`RX`).
+Could not count the number of times I've messed this up, you wont break anything, but things just wont work.

 All components a RHOS certified and assembly is done in a leadfree process.